 We'll get started with camps for children in elementary and middle school, and then move along to those for high school youth.

-Junior Robotics from Create & Learn uses fun, hands-on projects to get children interested in coding.
+Code your robot to move, sense, lift, and more - all in virtual worlds!
+Junior Robotics uses fun, hands-on projects to get children interested in coding.
 Children learn how to train robots to do tasks.
-This virtual vamp is great for beginners.
+This virtual camp is great for beginners.
+Get started with a $15 intro class!
 It is $157.50 for 8 sessions.

 Robot Adventures is interdisciplinary, and uses AI, data science, and coding to delight your child's imagination.
 Children will learn to program robots online through this immersive experience by Create & Learn.
 This is a great camp for 4th through 7th graders!
 The first course is $236.25 for 12 sessions.